-This “coronavirus self-checker” bot from the CDC tells you if you should seek help for your COVID-19 symptoms
+This ‘coronavirus self-checker’ bot from the CDC tells you if you should seek help for your COVID-19 symptoms

-The U.S. Center for Disease Control and Microsoft has teamed up to make a bot that can triage people who are showing symptoms that could be related to COVID-19 or other serious cold and flu conditions.
+The U.S. Centers for Disease Control and Prevention and Microsoft have teamed up to make a bot that can triage people who are showing symptoms that could be related to COVID-19 or other serious cold and flu conditions.
 The bot is called Clara and is available on the CDC’s website here (click the green “Coronavirus Self-Checker” banner to launch it).
-Once you’ve launched Clara the bot will ask you a series of questions, which aims to determine if the symptoms you are experiencing mean you should seek immediate medical help.
+Once you’ve launched Clara, the bot will ask you a series of questions, which aims to determine if the symptoms you are experiencing mean you should seek immediate medical help.

-Users tell the bot which State they live in, their age, gender, and whether they have any life-threatening symptoms from a list provided by Clara.
+Users tell the bot which state they live in, their age, gender, and whether they have any life-threatening symptoms from a list provided by Clara.
 Based on the results, Clara will offer advice on the next steps, which could include telling the user to “call 911 now.”

-The aim of Clara is not only to help people better understand the severity of their symptoms and what steps they should take (if any) to combat them but to lessen the burden on health officials from triaging people at medical facilities like doctors’ offices or ERs.
+The aim of Clara is not only to help people better understand the severity of their symptoms and what steps they should take (if any) to combat them but to lessen the burden on health officials from triaging people at medical facilities such as doctors’ offices or ERs.
 Many of those facilities, if not already overwhelmed, soon could be.
 As Microsoft explained in a blog post announcing the bot initiative with the CDC:

 Public health organizations, hospitals and others on the frontlines of the COVID-19 response need to be able to respond to inquiries, provide the public with up-to-date outbreak information, track exposure, quickly triage new cases and guide next steps.
 Many have expressed great concern about the overwhelming demand COVID-19 is creating on resources such as urgent, emergency and nursing care.